Indigenous rights and environmental activist Oren Lyons to discuss sustainability

 Here’s a list of the Bates and related offices and programs making Lyons’ visit possible:

 The departments of history and athletics; the environmental studies program; the Harward Center for Community Partnerships; the offices of Intercultural Education and of Sustainability; the Learning Associates Program; the Multifaith Chaplaincy; and the Bates Group of the Wabanaki-Bates-Bowdoin-Colby Collaborative.

-Tags: lacrosse, Native Americans, Office of Equity and Diversity, Oren Lyons, sustainability.
+Tags: Bates Learning Associates Program, lacrosse, learning associate, Native Americans, Office of Equity and Diversity, Oren Lyons, sustainability.